 Mr. Murphy has represented some of the largest financial institutions in the country in complex securities cases, including Citibank, Merrill Lynch, Fidelity, Capital Group, AllianceBernstein, American Century, Dodge & Cox, Dreyfus, Federated Investors, First Trust Advisers, Great West Financial, the Hartford, Legg Mason, AXA, Neuberger Berman, Prudential, Putnam, Royal Bank of Canada, Russell Investments, Salomon Smith Barney, Voya Investments and Waddell & Reed.

-He has extensive experience trying securities cases, including multi-billion dollar cases.
+He has extensive experience trying securities cases, including high profile and multi-billion dollar cases.
+In 2020, he successfully represented Putnam Investments in the first “virtual trial” of a complex securities case in the Southern District of New York.
+The case, involving Putnam’s role as a collateral manager for a CDO, was covered by the National Law Journal and earned Mr. Murphy “Litigator of the Week” honors from The American Lawyer.
+Also in 2020, Murphy successfully defended Great West Capital Management in a three week bench trial, after which he secured a sanctions award of up to $1.5 million against the plaintiffs’ law firm for pursuing a frivolous suit.
 In 2016, Mr. Murphy tried the first “manager-of-managers” case to go to trial under Section 36(b) of the Investment Company Act.
 There, he led the successful defense of AXA in a seven week trial involving a damages claim of approximately $600 million based on allegations that the fees charged to mutual funds used in AXA’s variable annuity offering were excessive.
 Murphy’s victory for AXA led to his being named “Litigator of the Week” by The American Lawyer.
 In 2017, he scored a trial victory for Hartford Financial Services in a similar case seeking disgorgement of hundreds of millions of dollars.
 He also defended AllianceBernstein L.P. in a seven week jury trial in an action brought by the Florida state pension board in Tallahassee, Florida, seeking over $3 billion in damages stemming from Alliance’s investments in Enron.
 The jury returned a verdict in Alliance’s favor which was ranked by The National Law Journal as one of the Top 10 Defense Wins of the Year.
 In addition, Mr. Murphy successfully defended Capital Research and Management Company in an action in which plaintiffs sought billions of dollars for an alleged breach of fiduciary duty in connection with the management of eight of the largest mutual funds in the country.
 Following a two week bench trial in August 2009, the court rendered an opinion dismissing plaintiffs’ complaint with prejudice.
 In re American Mutual Funds Fee Litigation, No. CV 04-5593 GAF, 2009 WL 5215755 (C.D.
 Cal.
 Dec.
 28, 2009).

 Recognition & Accomplishments